About Us

 Education Team

-Law Society’s Head of Diversity, Careers, and Outreach, and joined in June 2024 from Edinburgh Law School where she was Director of Student Experience.
+Law Society’s Head of Diversity, Careers, and Outreach, and joined in June 2024 from Edinburgh Law School, where she was Director of Student Experience.
 Lindsay is an award-winning equity and inclusion practitioner with over 20 years’ experience in widening participation.

 Danielle Connell-Grant